molikto/mlang/README.md

 * it don't accept non-guarded value definitions, which is non-terminating anyway
 * it will always fully evaluate to normal forms, **except** under closures, this means the non-guarded part will not have any reference or recursive reference, and it will be exactly like a theory without recursive reference and references
-* one-time substitution is always terminating **?????** (really? assuming we have termination checker, can we have this property???)
+* one-time substitution is always terminating **?????** (TODO really? assuming we have termination checker, can we have this property???)

 ### conversion checking